 5.4.7.2.2 Network slice-specific EAP message reliable transport procedure accepted by the UE

-When the upper layers provide an EAP-response message associated with the HPLMN S-NSSAI, the UE shall create a NETWORK SLICE-SPECIFIC AUTHENTICATION COMPLETE message.
+When the upper layers provide an EAP-response message associated with the HPLMN S-NSSAI or the SNPN S-NSSAI, the UE shall create a NETWORK SLICE-SPECIFIC AUTHENTICATION COMPLETE message.

 The UE shall set the EAP message IE of the NETWORK SLICE-SPECIFIC AUTHENTICATION COMPLETE message to the EAP-response message.

-The UE shall set the S-NSSAI IE of the NETWORK SLICE-SPECIFIC AUTHENTICATION COMPLETE message to the HPLMN S-NSSAI associated with the EAP-response message.
+The UE shall set the S-NSSAI IE of the NETWORK SLICE-SPECIFIC AUTHENTICATION COMPLETE message to the HPLMN S-NSSAI or the SNPN S-NSSAI associated with the EAP-response message.

 The UE shall send the NETWORK SLICE-SPECIFIC AUTHENTICATION COMPLETE message.
 Apart from this action, the network slice-specific authentication and authorization procedure is transparent to the 5GMM layer of the UE.